 What is Iceland known for?

 Nicknamed the “Land of Fire and Ice” Iceland is probably most famous for its active volcanoes and huge glaciers – it’s considered a place of incredible natural beauty and home to natural phenomena such as the Northern Lights, Midnight Sun, geysers and hot springs, as well as other volcanic activity.
+One of the best time to see the Northern lights would be to visit Iceland in March.

 Iceland is one of the most eco-friendly countries in the world